Why College Students Need a Primary Care Doctor

-- It decreases the stress of trying to find an urgent care facility for the issues that pop up unexpectedly.
+- If you are a college-aged student, having a primary care physician will decrease the stress of trying to find an urgent care facility for the issues that pop up unexpectedly.

-- Being proficient in the perusal of Google and WebMD are not substitutes for talking to a qualified professional, being evaluated in real-time with the correct tests, and being treated appropriately.
-Sometimes essential oils, acupuncture, and meditation just won’t cut it.
+- Google and WebMD are not proper substitutes for talking to a qualified professional, being evaluated in real-time with the correct tests, and being treated appropriately.

-- Most providers are well-versed in “wellness care” and can discuss your questions and concerns regarding sustainable health, vitamins, supplements, the most recent diet craze and which workout class you should be making time for.
+- Most providers are skilled in wellness care and can discuss your questions and concerns regarding sustainable health, vitamins, supplements, the most recent diet craze and which workout class you should be making time for.

-Going off to college?
-Think about how you can be ahead of the game and establish yourself with a primary care provider in your new city!
+Going off to college or already enrolled?
+Get ahead of the game and establish yourself with a primary care provider in your new city!